ebolduc37/id-tools/README.md

 ### [Try it out on our website!](https://www.myclothingarchive.net/id-tools)

-This JavaScript code implements the identification of items from the fashion labels __COMME des GARÇONS__ and __Yohji Yamamoto__ using input data provided by the user.
-Please consult our identification charts for more information on the identification process.
+This JavaScript code implements the identification of items from the fashion labels __COMME des GARÇONS__ and __Yohji Yamamoto__ using some information provided by the user.
+Please consult our identification charts for more details regarding the identification process.

 #### Support us by [subscribing to our Patreon](https://www.patreon.com/bePatron?u=36066750) or [donating on PayPal](https://www.paypal.com/donate/?hosted_button_id=AP5AP2WBUNNQL).